ArcaneEngineer/ECS-tutorials/part3.md

 ### Generalising the initialisation loop (only)

-The initialisation section from [part 2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md) was quite tank-specific (as opposed to bullet-specific), now it generalises to:
+The initialisation section from [part 2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md) was quite tank-specific (as opposed to bullet-specific).
+Now it generalises to:

 ```
 // Initialise conditionally depending on each entity's given archetype.